microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAttributeSet.md

 ### -MaxAttributesPerSet

-Maximum number of custom security attributes that can be defined in the attribute set.
+Maximum number of custom security attributes that can be defined in this attribute set.
+The default value is null.
+If not specified, the administrator can add up to 500 active attributes per tenant.
+This setting can be changed later.

 ```yaml
 Type: System.Int32